sablier-labs/docs/docs/concepts/protocol/08-hooks.md

 ## Next steps

 Looking to incorporate a hook in your Sablier integration?
-Refer to this [guide](/contracts/v2/guides/hooks).
+Check out this [guide](/contracts/v2/guides/hooks).